LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - Dont worry, if you make a wallet in the future, we will transfer your shares free of charge!

+- Need to find out what music labels can do about all this, maybe they cant do anything? idk, im not going to give them anything

 ### Theory?

 Our question is how to onboard new users right into web 3